t33bu/wireless-amiga-keyboard/README.md

 # wireless-amiga-keyboard
 Design documentation and code repository for my wireless Amiga keyboard adapter designs.
-The details of the project will be first described in the [Skrolli](https://www.skrolli.fi/en/) magazine (forthcoming issue 2 / 2018).
+The details of the project will be first described in the [Skrolli](https://www.skrolli.fi/en/) magazine (forthcoming issue 2 / 2018) and later in this repository.

 See [demo video](https://youtu.be/kAuzQ2jPxQk).